Supreme Court of Ireland

 - the decision involves a matter of general public importance, or

-- It can end the President's term of office, if five Supreme Court judges or more decide that a President has become permanently incapacitated
+• It can end the President's term of office, if 5 Supreme Court judges or more decide that a President has become permanently incapacitated

-In cases where a proposed Bill has been referred to the Supreme Court it is heard before seven judges.
+Where the President refers a proposed Bill to the Supreme Court it is heard before 7 judges.
 A barrister represents the Office of the Attorney General, arguing the Bill is constitutional and should remain as it is.
 The Court appoints another barrister to set out the reasons why the Bill is unconstitutional and should not be enacted.

 Further information